Introduction

 settlement of Net Transfer balances between PFAs, reconciliation of transfer

-balances and monitoring of the transfer processes
+balances and monitoring of the transfer processes”.
+It further provided

 that the RTCM shall maintain an IT platform that facilitates seamless